-Important Note: Indiegogo cannot give you legal advice on these issues and this article does not constitute legal advice.
-We recommend that you consult with an attorney before submitting any correspondence to us such as a demand letter or a take-down request, or if you have any questions about IP rights.
+Important Note: This article is not intended to provide and should not be construed as legal advice for any purpose.
+We recommend that you consult with an attorney before submitting any legal correspondence to us, including a demand letter or a takedown request, or if you have any questions about IP rights.

-If you think someone is infringing your copyrighted content on the Indiegogo platform, under the Digital Millennium Copyright Act of 1998 (“DMCA”), you can contact us and send us a take down notice for that content.
-Before you send us a take down notice, be sure that it has all of the elements listed below, or your complaint will not be considered to be complete.
-We are not required to take action on incomplete DMCA notices.
+If you're not sure whether material on Indiegogo infringes on your copyright, please consult with an attorney before filing a DMCA notification.
+Misrepresenting that material infringes on your copyright may subject you to liability for damages, including costs and attorneys' fees incurred by Respondents or other parties.
+If you think someone is infringing your copyrighted content on the Indiegogo platform, you may contact us and send us a takedown notice for that content.
+Before you send us a takedown notice, please be sure that it has all the elements listed below, or your notification will not be considered complete.
+We are not required to take any action on incomplete DMCA notices.

 - A physical or electronic signature (typing your full name will suffice) of a person authorized to act on behalf of the owner of an exclusive right that is allegedly infringed (“Complainant”);

-- Identification of the material that is claimed to be infringing or to be the subject of infringing activity and that is to be removed or access to which is to be disabled, and information reasonably sufficient to permit Indiegogo to locate the material (e.g., a link to your original work);
+- Identification of the material that is claimed to be infringing or to be the subject of infringing activity and that is to be removed or access to which is to be disabled, and information reasonably sufficient to permit Indiegogo to locate the material;

 - Information reasonably sufficient to permit Indiegogo to contact the Complainant, such as an address, telephone number, and, if available, an electronic mail address at which the Complainant may be contacted;

-- A statement that the Complainant has a good faith belief that use of the material in the manner complained of is not authorized by the intellectual property owner, its agent, or the law; and
+- A statement that the Complainant has a good faith belief that use of the material in the manner complained of is not authorized by the copyright owner, its agent, or the law; and

-If you are reporting the content of a comment, please send us a screenshot or otherwise specify where the alleged infringement is.
-A LINK TO A PROFILE PAGE IS INSUFFICIENT FOR INDIEGOGO TO IDENTIFY INFRINGING MATERIALS.
+If you are reporting the content of a comment, you must include a screenshot or otherwise specify the location of the alleged infringing material.
+A LINK TO A PROFILE PAGE, WITHOUT MORE, IS INSUFFICIENT FOR INDIEGOGO TO IDENTIFY INFRINGING MATERIAL.

 How do I report a copyright violation?

-Once you have all of the information you need for your copyright infringement complaint, please send the complete complaint to Indiegogo’s registered DMCA Agent by mail or email (current DMCA Agent information is below, this information may change from time to time).
+Once you have all the information you need for your copyright infringement notification, please send the complete notification to Indiegogo’s registered DMCA Agent by mail or email.

 965 Mission St. Fl.
 6